We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 ERROR 404: Oud Wood not found

-After the Dakar Perfume Oil was a direct hit, I was unfortunately disappointed by the Sultan Al Oud Perfume Oil.
-To me, the fragrance smells only very remotely - if at all - like Oud Wood Eau de Parfum or Oud Wood Intense.
-The fragrance is probably not bad on its own, but for someone like me who was looking for the Oud Wood Eau de Parfum DNA, it is unfortunately sobering.
-Difficult to define for me, I perceive spice & a certain sweetness but the wood from the Oud Wood Eau de Parfum is missing
+After the Dakar Perfume Oil was a hit, I was unfortunately disappointed by the Sultan Al Oud Perfume Oil.
+The scent smells to me - if at all - only very faintly like Oud Wood Eau de Parfum or Oud Wood Intense.
+The scent might not be bad on its own, but for someone like me who was looking for the Oud Wood Eau de Parfum DNA, it is unfortunately sobering.
+It's hard for me to define; I perceive spice & a certain sweetness, but the wood from the Oud Wood Eau de Parfum is missing.

 0 Comments